Contact Cashier's Office

 Hours: Mon-Fri, 8:00am - 5:00pm

 Thurs - 8:00am - 6:00pm

-Under State University of New York and NCCC policy, legal residence means more than simply living in Niagara County and New York State.
+Under SUNY and NCCC policy, legal residence means more than simply living in Niagara County and New York State.
 More specifically, it means establishing a domicile as opposed to a temporary residence or physical presence incidental to enrollment in the College.
-Students who are defined as residents are those who have established a permanent domicile in the County of Niagara for no less than six months prior to the start of the term and no less than one year in New York State.

-To be eligible for the resident tuition rate students must meet one of the following requirements:
+To be eligible for the resident tuition rate, a student must meet one of the following requirements: